couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-rest-api.markdown

 of nodes that are known within the cluster.
 You can obtain this information by getting the current node configuration from [Managing Couchbase Nodes](couchbase-manual-ready.html#couchbase-admin-restapi-node-management).
-This is to ensure that the client making the REST API request is aeare of the current cluster configuration.
+This is to ensure that the client making the REST API request is aware of the current cluster configuration.
 Nodes should have been previously added or marked for removal as appropriate.